-This Spring as part of the Super Slow Way Linear Park project, artist Rebecca Chesney and members of the community will be clearing, replanting and tending to this little park to make it a more pleasant place to stop, have a rest, take a breath or have a brew, a little oasis along the canal.
+As part of the Super Slow Way Linear Park pilot project, artist Rebecca Chesney and members of the community cleared, replanted and tended to this little park to make it a more pleasant place to stop, have a rest, take a breath or have a brew, a little oasis along the canal.

-Flowers such as clover, buttercup, oxeye daisy,, selfheal, knapweed, foxglove, cowslip, birdsfoot trefoil and yarrow along with rowan and wild cherry trees will all provide forage for insects and a patchwork of colour.
+Rebecca and the group reintroduced more wildflowers to the Pocket Park, which will provide varied forage for pollinators: bees, butterflies, moths, ladybirds, beetles, dragonflies and damselflies.
+This will eventually also encourage more birds to visit.
+Flowers such as clover, buttercup, oxeye daisy, selfheal, knapweed, foxglove, cowslip, birdsfoot trefoil and yarrow were planted in the Pocket Park, along with rowan and wild cherry trees which will all provide forage for insects and a patchwork of colour.

-If you’d like to get involved with planting this week or caring for the park in future please pop down to the site or get in touch with firstname.lastname@example.org.
+If you’d like to know more or get involved with caring for the park in future please get in touch with email@example.com.